aminnairi/kryptonian/README.md

 };
 ```

 We added a comment to help you understand this code without having to test it yourself (but you are encouraged to do so!).
-As you can see, there is no way we can make a mistake by comparing a `string` with a `number` here since now that we replaced `Kryptonian.Kalel.NumberRule` with `Kryptonian.Kalel.TextRule`, the `age` value is typed as a `string`, not a `number`.
+As you can see, there is no way we can make a mistake by comparing a `string` with a `number` here since now that we replaced `Kryptonian.Kalel.NumberRule` with `Kryptonian.Kalel.StringRule`, the `age` value is typed as a `string`, not a `number`.
 Hence the error we got in the comment below the comparison.

 That's it!
 There is nothing more to know about custom rules and it is very trivial and easy to create its own.